opentofu/opentofu-schema/internal/funcs/generated/README.md

 # Generated OpenTofu function signatures

-This package can generate function signature files for OpeTofu >= 1.6 automatically.
+This package can generate function signature files for OpenTofu >= 1.6 automatically.

 It is intended to run whenever OpenTofu releases a new OpenTofu version.
 If the OpenTofu version contains updated function signatures, it generates a new file for that version.
 When no changes are detected, one should commit the version bump in `gen/gen.go`.